All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cellular Energy and Mitochondrial Function

-NAD+ is indispensable for mitochondrial energy production.
+NAD+ is important for mitochondrial energy production.
 It serves as a critical coenzyme in the electron transport chain, where cells convert nutrients into ATP (adenosine triphosphate), the body's primary energy currency.
 As NAD+ levels decline with age, mitochondria become less efficient, producing less energy and more damaging reactive oxygen species (ROS) as a byproduct.

 Glutathione protects mitochondria from the very oxidative damage that inefficient mitochondria create.
 By neutralizing ROS within the mitochondrial matrix, glutathione preserves mitochondrial membrane integrity and function.
 The combination of restored NAD+ and reinforced glutathione creates a virtuous cycle: better energy production with less oxidative collateral damage.